Reports suggest many have had coronavirus with no symptoms - KVIA

 The work has not been formally published or reviewed, but some scientists were quick to question it.
 Participants were recruited through Facebook ads, which would attract many people likely to be positive who have had symptoms and want to know if the coronavirus was the reason.
 Some neighborhoods also had way more participants than others, and “hot spots” within the county might have made infections seem more common than they are elsewhere.

+On Monday, Los Angeles County and University of Southern California researchers released preliminary, partial results from a similar effort using a rapid antibody test at six drive-through sites.
+Based on results from 863 people, they estimate that 4% of adults in the county have had the virus.
+But the small sample size and other variables including test accuracy mean the rate could be anywhere from 2.8% to 5.6%, if more study confirms it.
+The results have not been published or reviewed by other scientists.

+Studies like these are bound to find far more people were infected than confirmed case tallies, because diagnostic testing shortages have caused many infections to go uncounted.

-Ships, maternity wards and single counties also don’t provide data that can be used to generalize about what’s happening elsewhere.
+But ships, maternity wards and single counties don’t provide data that can be used to generalize about what’s happening elsewhere.
 And many of the figures have come from snapshots, not research on wide populations over time.

 NEXT STEPS